Biosolverr/governance-decision-simulator/docs/example-output.md

 # Example output

-Note: this is a synthetic example.
+## Synthetic pipeline-shape example

+This first example is synthetic.
 The deterministic pipeline stages (Parser, Classifier, Normalizer, Risk & Assumption Engine, Consensus Layer, Report Builder) ran for real locally, but the LLM step itself was stubbed with a hand written fake scenario set, since this was produced before the contract was deployed to GenLayer Studio.
 It shows the exact output shape, not a real model response.

-For real, on chain LLM generated output, see `demo/proof.json` once fresh Studionet transactions have been run against the current contract version (the previous `demo/proof.json` was captured against an earlier revision and should be treated as outdated until it is regenerated).
+A real, live-captured example follows further down.

 This synthetic example uses the proposal from the project spec's own example.